+What is Chapter 7 Bankruptcy?
 Chapter 7 bankruptcy is what people traditionally think of as bankruptcy.
 When you file for Chapter 7 bankruptcy, you discharge all of your debt and pay nothing back to creditors.
 It is truly a fresh start.
 With a chapter 7, you typically pay nothing to the trustee and keep you tax refund money.
-Chapter 13 bankruptcy is a repayment plan.
+In contrast, Chapter 13 bankruptcy is a repayment plan.

 Do I qualify for Chapter 7 Bankruptcy?

-How much debt do I need to have to file for chapter 7 bankruptcy?
+How much debt do I need to have to file for bankruptcy?

 There is no minimum or maximum amount of debt to file a chapter 7 bankruptcy.

 What assets can I keep in a chapter 7 bankruptcy?

 Under the bankruptcy code you have certain exemptions that you can take to protect your assets.
 The trustee has no interest in your assets that you have that are below your exemptions.
 Exempt assets you can keep and still discharge your debt.
 The exemptions are doubled if you are married.
 Some exemptions (not all) are as follows:

 (1) The debtor’s house equity up to $23,675 per debtor.

 (2) The debtor’s motor vehicle (car, truck or motorcycle) up to $3,775 .

 (A) a social security benefit, unemployment compensation, or a local public assistance benefit;